 Please note that for performance reasons, Funnelback strongly recommends installing Manifold CF on a dedicated server, and using a standalone database rather than the embedded one included with the default ManifoldCF installation.

-The first step in configuring Funnelback to interact with an enterprise repository is to create a target push data source within the Funnelback installation. .
-After creating it, make a note of the push data source’s name.
+The first step in configuring Funnelback to interact with an enterprise repository is to create a target push collection within the Funnelback installation.
+See also additional collection creation details.
+After creating it, make a note of the push collection's name.

-Data sources intended for use with ManifoldCF require a number of additional data source configuration settings to configure authentication and document level security.
+Collections intended for use with ManifoldCF require a number of additional collection.cfg settings to configure authentication and document level security.

 The ManifoldCF system to use as a user authority (usually something like http://manifoldcf-server.example.com:8345/mcf-authority-service)

 The name of the domain in which users are assumed to belong.

 The user mapper to use to access user information from the authority.
 ManifoldCF should be used with ui.modern.authentication on Windows, and ManifoldCFDebug can be used on Linux or on other systems where the remote user name should be passed into Funnelback through a URL parameter (i.e. &user=THE_USERNAME).

 true on Windows (this causes Funnelback to authenticate search users against the active directory domain in which the Funnelback server resides.

 New output connectors can be created in ManifoldCF from the 'List Output Connectors' link on the left.
 After selecting Funnelback as the output type a number of Funnelback specific settings are provided as detailed below.

 The server URL must point at a Funnelback server's push-api service, which runs by default on port 8443 alongside the administration interface.
 An example URL for the service is https://funnelback-server.example.com:8443/push-api